lchin10/chin-ec530-project2/README.md

   - `Login` to a secure service to upload content
   - `Upload` documents
   - Can upload PDFs or images
+  - Gets `metadata` of documents, including filename, type, size, width, height, time created, and time modified
   - Translate `documents to text`
-  - Tag all documents with `keywords` and topics
+  - Tag all documents with `keywords` and topics    ***not accesible through online web app*
+  - Get `entities` of all names, locations, institutions and address in documents    ***not accesible through online web app*

 *Not Implemented:*
   - I want the service to tag all my documents and paragraphs within every document with the keywords and know the topics each document cover